 Well, can Google Drive find the duplicates that are already in your account?
 The answer is no.

 Some Google Drive duplicate files are created during upload.
-Also, the Google Drive app may duplicate files due to improper settings or sync issues
+For example, if you have a lot of files and folders on your computer ready to be uploaded, you can't go into each folder to check for duplicates before uploading.
+Also, the Google Drive app may duplicate files due to improper settings or sync issues.

 When it comes to multiple copies of the same Office file such as a Word document or an Excel spreadsheet, Google Drive will merge them and only keep the latest uploaded version (with the other versions being available for viewing and restoring).
 For example, to access the older versions of a document, choose to open it with Google Docs.
 In the menu bar, select File > Version history > See version history.